-The Seychelles debt swap is now officially “completed.”
+The Seychelles debt conversion is now officially “completed.”
 What does that mean?

 In the last days of February 2016, the Government of Seychelles made payment to creditors to buy back their debt via a loan from the Seychelles Conservation and Climate Adaptation Trust (SeyCCAT), which was funded by a grant and loan from The Nature Conservancy.
 Essentially, while we’ve been celebrating this deal for several months, this transfer of funds means that it’s finally “real” and Seychelles can begin putting this money to use.

-Learn more about how this innovative debt swap will help Seychelles adapt to climate change.
+Learn more about how this innovative debt conversion will help Seychelles adapt to climate change.